Summer of Joy - Joy as Kin(g)dom

 Announcements

-Scripture Readers - Sign ups are at the Welcome Center Desk through July Scripture Readers.
+1. Scripture Readers - Sign ups are available in the Sanctuary for July-August Scripture reading

-Story Tellers for Welcome - Pastor Brian is looking for volunteers to share their story at the Welcoming Time of the worship service.
-Talk with Pastor Brian or sign up at the Welcome Center Desk.
+2. Story Tellers for Welcome - Pastor Brian is looking for volunteers to share their story at the Welcoming Time of the worship service.
+You are invited to sign up during the prayer response time at the table in the front of the Sanctuary

 Next Week at Broadway